We Care About You and Your Safety

 The following points outline the physical changes made to your guest experience:

 - Building capacity is limited.
 Floor markers and signage have been placed to ensure social distancing and prevent congestion.
+There may be some additional wait times as a result.

 - Children must always stay with an adult .